jannis-baum/bachelor-thesis/thesis/chapters/4-annotation-interface.md

 The second major feature of my concept for the Annotation Interface revolves around modularizing annotations.
-I have discussed this idea with Dr. Aniwaa Owusu Obeng, an expert in the field of \glspl{pgx}, who has shown high enthusiasm for the concept and has even worked in a similar manner in the past.
+I have discussed this idea with Dr. Aniwaa Owusu Obeng, an expert in the field of \glspl{pgx}, who has shown high enthusiasm for the concept.

-This modularization is achieved by strictly limiting the creation of annotations to combinations of Text Bricks: predefined textual prototypes that adjust to the annotation they are used in by replacing placeholders with data matching the given annotation.
+This modularization is achieved by strictly limiting the creation of annotations to combinations of Text Bricks: predefined textual prototypes or templates that adjust to the annotation they are used in by replacing placeholders with data matching the given annotation.
 One such Text Brick might be

 > `#drug.name` may not be the right medication for you.